Documentation status

 - Keep one project directory per modeling attempt or dataset family.

-- If you significantly change cluster folders, regenerate the component and geometry metadata instead of assuming older saved state is still valid.
+- If you significantly change cluster folders, build mode, q-range, or excluded elements, create a fresh computed distribution instead of assuming older saved state is still valid.

-- When comparing templates, treat the saved Prefit state as template-specific.
+- When comparing templates, treat Prefit and DREAM state as distribution-specific, not just project-specific.